rhe-naldy/sudoku/README.md

 ![image](https://user-images.githubusercontent.com/45966986/196965714-14cd224f-273f-4df9-84c1-2124eb29a77e.png)

-Further details regarding the project can be accessed by opening [the documentation].
+Further details regarding the project can be accessed by opening [the documentation](Kelompok 9 - Sudoku - Documentation.pdf).

 Below are the pictures of the game interface.